- 1. Know your deer permit area

-In control zones, you are required to get your deer sampled for CWD during the opening weekend of the firearms A season (Nov.
-5-6).
+Your deer permit area is in a CWD management zone.
+In management zones, you are required to get your deer sampled for CWD during the opening weekend of the firearms A season (Nov.
+4-5).
 Carcass movement restrictions are in place, which means that deer harvested in any season cannot be moved out of a management zone until a "not-detected" test result is received.

 - Self-service sampling stations available during firearms season only within CWD zones*

 - Taxidermists and processors participating in the partner sampling program